BamdadNouri/pockett-api/readme.md

 ## Pockett API

 Pocket is a simple money management tool.
 This is pockett's API, written in Go.
-Web app repository could be found [here]().
+Web app repository could be found [here](https://github.com/MhmdNdri/Pockett).
+Alsoe database documents could be found [here](https://github.com/sepidehghanadi/dbpockett)

 ### About the architecture
 This application has a stateful modules.
 HTTP handlers could be found in `internal/handlers` package.
 Checkout the list of endpoints bellow for more information.
 Modules could be found in `internal/modules` package.